azakimi123/sql-2-afternoon/README.md

 WHERE album_id IN
 (SELECT album_id FROM album WHERE title = 'Fireball');

--- SELECT * FROM album
+-- checking to see if the numbers matched withthe nested query -- SELECT * FROM album
 -- ORDER BY title ASC;